volkaert/simple-event-broker-rmq/README.md

 the readiness state succeed.
 Liveness state should be used only for non-recoverable errors.

 In this project, liveness and readiness probes are used as follows:
-- The Catalog, Publication Manager and Publication Adapter modules expose their probes at `/actuator/health/liveness` and `/actuator/health/readiness`
+- The Catalog, CatalogAdapter, Publication Manager and Publication Adapter modules expose their probes at `/actuator/health/liveness` and
+`/actuator/health/readiness`
 - Those endpoints return `200 OK` if the state is healthy and `503 Service Unavailable` if the state is unhealthy
 - The Publication Adapter is ready if the Publication Manager is ready
-- The Publication Manager is ready if the Catalog is ready
+- The Publication Manager is ready if the Catalog Adapter is ready
+- The Catalog Adapter is ready if the Catalog is ready
 - The Catalog is ready if its database is ready (if it can load event types from the db without error)